ameli/imate/docs/source/tutorials/docker.rst

 Deploy |project| Docker Container on GPU
 ========================================

-To access host's GPU device from inside the docker container, you should install NVIDIA Container Toolkit.
+To access the host's GPU device from inside the docker container, you should install NVIDIA Container Toolkit.

 Install NVIDIA Container Toolkit
 --------------------------------